huaize2020/awesome-nodejs/README.md

 ### Type Checking

+- [is-promise](https://github.com/then/is-promise) - Test whether an object looks like a promises-a+ promise.
 - [is](https://github.com/enricomarino/is) - The definitive JavaScript type testing library.
 - [is-type-of](https://github.com/node-modules/is-type-of) - Complete type checking for node.
 - [is-stream](https://github.com/sindresorhus/is-stream) - Check if something is a Node.js stream.